Kidney failure: Acute kidney injury

 Acute kidney injury (previously known as acute renal failure) – or AKI – usually occurs when the blood supply to the kidneys is suddenly interrupted or when the kidneys become overloaded with toxins.
 Causes of acute kidney injury include accidents, injuries, or complications from surgeries in which the kidneys are deprived of normal blood flow for extended periods of time.
 Heart-bypass surgery is an example of one such procedure.

 Drug overdoses, accidental or from chemical overloads of drugs such as antibiotics or chemotherapy, along with bee stings may also cause the onset of acute kidney injury.
 Unlike chronic kidney disease, however, the kidneys can often recover from acute kidney injury, allowing the person with AKI to resume a normal life.
 People with acute kidney injury require supportive treatment until their kidneys recover function, and they often remain at increased risk of developing future kidney failure.

 Among the accidental causes of renal failure is the crush syndrome, when large amounts of toxins are suddenly released in the blood circulation after a long compressed limb is suddenly relieved from the pressure obstructing the blood flow through its tissues, causing ischemia.
 The resulting overload can lead to the clogging and the destruction of the kidneys.
 It is a reperfusion injury that appears after the release of the crushing pressure.
 The mechanism is believed to be the release into the bloodstream of muscle breakdown products – notably myoglobin, potassium, and phosphorus – that are the products of rhabdomyolysis (the breakdown of skeletal muscle damaged by ischemic conditions).
 The specific action on the kidneys is not fully understood, but may be due in part to nephrotoxic metabolites of myoglobin.

 Chronic kidney failure

 Chronic kidney failure has numerous causes.
 The most common causes of chronic failure are diabetes mellitus and long-term, uncontrolled hypertension.
 Polycystic kidney disease is another well-known cause of chronic failure.
 The majority of people affected with polycystic kidney disease have a family history of the disease.
+Systemic lupus erythematosus (SLE) is also a known cause of chronic kidney failure.
 Other genetic illnesses cause kidney failure, as well.

 Overuse of common drugs such as ibuprofen, and acetaminophen (paracetamol) can also cause chronic kidney failure.

 Some infectious disease agents, such as hantavirus, can attack the kidneys, causing kidney failure.